SharonLagat/E-Schools-Ke/Readme.md

 - The 'Manage site' tab acts as the backend.
 It can add more files, edit, delete and even create child categories in existing files

 ## Technology used
 The files are written in php.
-Also [a link](https://getcomposer.org/) manages the dependencies and MySql as a local database.
+Also [Composer](https://getcomposer.org/) manages the dependencies and MySql as a local database.
 I used https://www.000webhost.com/ to host the web app by following these steps;
    - Uploading all my files to the file manager
    - Setting up the database since it has its own host/ phpmyadmin (https://databases.000webhost.com).
 I provided db name, username and      password and used php functions in the files to connect to that database.